jserot/fcf/examples/list/Readme.md

-How to define and compute ob values with algebraic data types.
+How to define and compute on values with algebraic data types.
-Here illustrated with the computation of the length of a list.
+Here illustrated with two computations on lists.